ch-rahulmachra/DevOps-Project01-StorySphere/README.md

 - client/ : React app (React Router, Axios)

 Quick start:

-1. Backend
-   - cd server
-   - cp .env.example .env   (edit DB credentials and JWT_SECRET)
-   - npm install
-   - npm run dev

-2. Frontend
-   - cd client
-   - npm install
-   - npm start
+Run:- 'docker-compose up'

-Note: You must have MySQL running and provide DB credentials in server/.env
+Note: You must have Docker installed and running in you system.